numinit/CTF/CSAW-2015/memeshop.md

 end
 ```

 This method prints the receipt.
 Of note, we can read any file on the disk, except for files containing `flag` and `*`.
-So, we need a shell.
+Since the filesystem is case-sensitive (OS X, anyone?), we need a shell.

 ```ruby
 def checkouter